 However, a person with disability cannot be disadvantaged overall by the ceasing of Mobility Allowance as a result of receiving an NDIS funded package of supports.

-A participant with a funded package of supports who leaves a launch site will be ineligible for Mobility Allowance for a period of 12 months because, under portability provisions, their funded supports will continue for that period.
+A participant with a funded package of supports who leaves a trial site will be ineligible for Mobility Allowance for a period of 12 months because, under portability provisions, their funded supports will continue for that period.

 Q. Will access to NDIS funding impact on access to the Disability Support Pension – Blind?